damped/rollie/README.md

 This is the place for a high level discription of the code and what its for

+## Compiling
+for now, run 'g++ getangle.c -lwiringPi -o run' in the src directory.

 ## Installation
 ### Dependencies